Languish.org

 Post by: crazy canuck on March 17, 2026, 09:47:28 AM

-Quote from: The Minsky Moment on Today at 09:41:43 AMPresidential pardons do not immunize the recipient from prosecution for violations of the laws of war where the venue is outside the United States.
+Quote from: The Minsky Moment on March 17, 2026, 09:41:43 AMPresidential pardons do not immunize the recipient from prosecution for violations of the laws of war where the venue is outside the United States.
 Nor does it prevent extradition.

 This IMO is a very live issue for Pete Hegseth, who is implicated in several war crimes already.